Frequently Asked Questions

 How does SCDC finance its projects?

 A combination conventional financing, line of credit and preferred shares issued by the City of Surrey.

 Is SCDC subsidized by the City?

-No. SCDC generates adequate real estate profits to cover its operating costs and even pay a dividend back to the City.
+No. SCDC generates adequate real estate profits to cover its operating costs and actually provides an annual dividend back to the City.

 Is SCDC part of the City?

 Although SCDC is wholly owned by the City, it operates independently and at arm’s length from the City.
 SCDC has separate processes, policies and premises.
 As such, the City is not involved in the day-to-day management of SCDC.
-As SCDC’s sole shareholder, the City does indirectly influence SCDC by approving its Strategic Plan and through a Partnering Agreement as well as providing final approval for projects undertaken.
-It is in this way that SCDC aligns its goals with those of the City of Surrey.
+As SCDC’s sole shareholder, the City does indirectly influence SCDC by approving its Strategic Plan and through a partnering agreement as well as providing final approval for SCDC’s annual business plan and any expenditure over $5million.
+This way SCDC aligns its goals with those of the City of Surrey.

 Why does the City need a private development company?